Quantum state preparation without coherent arithmetic: Tighter error analysis

-The above analysis is an overly pessimistic error bound, as it assumes that the error in the function approximation is the same at every point.
+The error bound in Lemma~\ref{Lemma:ErrorBoundsRigorous} is an overly pessimistic error bound, as it assumes that the error in the function approximation is the same at every point.
 For approximation methods such a Taylor series, the maximum error can be considerably larger than the average error.
 As a result, we can directly calculate the trace distance between the states

 For a sufficiently large number of discretization points

 as shown in \Cref{Apx:genDiscBounds}, which lets us approximate the trace distance between the states by